OverviewEdit this page on GitHub

 implicitmodifier with a large number of features, we have a single way to define terms that can be synthesized for types.

 Given Clauses are a new syntax for implicit parameters and their arguments.
 Both are introduced with the same keyword,

 given.
 This unambiguously aligns parameters and arguments, solving a number of language warts.
 It also allows us to have several implicit parameter sections, and to have implicit parameters followed by normal ones.

-Import Implied is new form of import that specifically imports implicit definitions and nothing else.
-New-style implied instances must be imported with
+Delegate Imports are a new class of imports that specifically import delegates and nothing else.
+Delegates must be imported with

-import implied, a plain import will no longer bring them into scope.
+import delegate, a plain import will no longer bring them into scope.

-- Implicit Conversions are now expressed as implied instances of a standard
+- Implicit Conversions are now expressed as delegates of a standard

 Conversionclass.
 All other forms of implicit conversions will be phased out.

 This section also contains pages describing other language features that are related to context abstraction.
 These are: